-The downturn in prices for these condos, “already happened” said Josh Migdal, Miami attorney who represents clients in multiple jurisdiction and is known for his work on behalf of the Federal Deposit Insurance Corporation (FDIC) in the wake of mortgage meltdown and the condo market.
+The downturn in prices for these condos, “already happened” said Josh Migdal, Miami attorney who represents clients in multiple jurisdictions and is known for his work on behalf of the Federal Deposit Insurance Corporation (FDIC) in the wake of the mortgage meltdown and the condo market.

 Huge Supply of Million Dollar Condos

 Last year, a news report found a “home luxury glut”.
-There was a 124% increase of condos and luxury properties over the same time in comparison to the previous four years.
+There was a 124% increase in condos and luxury properties over the same time in comparison to the previous four years.